ess-dmsc/ad-kafka-interface/m-epics-ADPluginKafka/README.md

 An EPICS areaDetector plugin which send areaDetector data serialized using flatbuffers to a Kafka broker.
 The current version is working but needs modifications to handle multi-threading

 ## Requirements
-This project is not compatible with the latest version of the EPICS areaDetector module as it does not implement `pPlugin->start()` on configuration.
-This can easily be changed however.
 The `GNUmakefile` used to build this plugin is only compatible with the **ESS EPICS Environment** (EEE) used at ESS in Lund.
 It should be relatively easy to add make files for compiling the plugin with a generic EPICS installation.

 For communicating with the Kafka broker, the C++ version of `librdkafka` is used.
 The source code for this library can be downloaded from [https://github.com/edenhill/librdkafka](https://github.com/edenhill/librdkafka).
 To simplify data handling, the plugin uses flatbuffers ([https://github.com/google/flatbuffers](https://github.com/google/flatbuffers)) for data serialization. `librdkafka` produces statistics messages in JSON and these are parsed using `jsoncpp` ([https://github.com/open-source-parsers/jsoncpp](https://github.com/open-source-parsers/jsoncpp)).
 In order to run the simple demo of the plugin in the `startup` folder, the module `adexample` is required as it contains features for running a simulated areaDetector.